nextgenoperations/homebridge-infocus-projector/README.md

     % sudo npm install -g @ecoen66/homebridge-epson-projector

-NB: If you install homebridge like this:
+NOTE: If you install homebridge like this:

     sudo npm install -g --unsafe-perm homebridge